Canadian Real Estate Trends Are More Important Than "The Numbers"

 They didn't seem able to connect the dots.
 The cap rate was good because the property needed work.

-And they were ignoring any Canadian real estate trends all together.
+And they were ignoring any Canadian real estate trends altogether.

 They were so blinded by the cap rate on the building that they were overlooking the big picture.